wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/preemptive-troubleshooting.rst

 Apply considerable force onto the battery cable at 90 degrees to try to move the direction of the cable leaving the battery, if successful the connection was not tight enough to begin with and it should be redone.

-Secure the battery to robot connection
+Securing the Battery to the Robot
 --------------------------------------

 .. image:: images/preemptive-troubleshooting/preCheckConnecc.png

 In almost every event we see at least one robot where a not properly secured battery connector (the large Anderson) comes apart and disconnects power from the robot.
 This has happened in championship matches on the Einstein and everywhere else.
 Its an easy to ensure that this doesn't happen to you by securing the two connectors by wrapping a tie wrap around the connection.
 10 or 12 tie wraps for the piece of mind during an event is not a high price to pay to guarantee that you will not have the problem of this robot from an actual event after a bumpy ride over a defense.

-120 Amp circuit breaker
+120 Amp Circuit Breaker
 -----------------------

 .. image:: images/preemptive-troubleshooting/tighten-breaker.png